-Learning Outcomes

-On successful completion of this course, students will:

-- Become critical thinkers, careful readers, and better writers through reading, analysis, synthesis, discussion, and written assignments/exams. - Develop an understanding of the characteristics of literary genres written, read, and performed in the 20th and 21st centuries around the globe. - Learn how to make intertextual connections between the different writers and texts covered in the course. - Understand literature as an expression of human values within the context of major historical events and sociopolitical developments. - Cultivate a greater appreciation of language as an artistic medium and of the aesthetic principles that shape literary works.
+Learning Outcomes On successful completion of this course, students will: - Become critical thinkers, careful readers, and better writers through reading, analysis, synthesis, discussion, and written assignments/exams. - Develop an understanding of the characteristics of literary genres written, read, and performed in Europe before modernity. - Learn how to make intertextual connections between the different writers and texts covered in the course. - Understand literature as an expression of human values within the context of major historical events and sociopolitical developments. - Cultivate a greater appreciation of language as an artistic medium and of the aesthetic principles that shape literary works.
+Reading Materials All assigned texts will be available on SuCourse either in digital format or as links to e-books available in IC.
+Course Requirements Attendance & Participation: 20% In-class assignments: 25% Midterm: 25% Final: 30% Your grade for this class will be determined by your successful completion of assigned readings, active discussion of class material, and application of learned skills and historical contexts and information to texts.
+All reading assignments are due on the dates listed on the course schedule.
+Medical reports are subject to the approval of the instructor.
+The instructor retains the right to decline a medical report.

-Reading Materials

-All assigned texts will be available on SuCourse either in digital format or as links to e-books available in IC.

-Course Requirements

-Attendance and Participation 15

-Close reading Presentation 15

-In-class Reflection Assignments 15

-Midterm Exam 25

-Final Exam 30